Broad Discretion in Awarding Attorney Fees “No Longer Exists”

 The textual changes made by the legislature demonstrate that the discretionary authority of the trial courts in awarding attorney fees is not as broad as it once was.
 The Morton court tells us that today “the ‘broad discretion’ referred to in judicial decisions discussing the version of [Family Code section] 2030 predating the 2004 and 2010 amendments no longer exists.”
 Further, Morton explains that “it is no longer accurate to refer to a trial court’s ‘broad discretion’ when describing a trial court’s responsibilities under [Family Code] §2030 as currently in effect.”
 Morton has clarified that the trial court’s discretion in awarding attorney fees under Family Code §2030 has significantly narrowed.

 What does this mean moving forward?
 We should expect to see the courts awarding attorney fees in accordance with Family Code §2030 ’s mandatory language, and no longer using broad discretion in such decisions.
 This will apply to both general attorney fee awards and pendent lite attorney fee awards.

 For more information on how attorney fees can impact your case, please see our article from June 2015: Will I Have to Pay my Ex’s Attorney’s Fees and Costs?

 Here at Mello & Pickering, LLP we can help develop a strong case for you as we have extensive experience in both defending against and seeking an attorney’s fee motion.
-With our combined 30 years of experience we can help you to ensure that you and your child’s best interests are protected.
+With our 35+ years combined experience we can help you to ensure that you and your child’s best interests are protected.